deta/cloud-docs/docs/home.md

 title: Home
 ---

-### Intro
+#### Intro

-Deta is a micro-cloud crafted with the developer and user experience at heart.
+Deta is a free cloud crafted with the developer and user experience at heart.

 It is our mission to dramatically reduce the gap between ideas and working cloud applications.

+#### Why is Deta Cloud free for ever?

+We want anyone, at any age from anywhere in the would to experiment and build their ideas without worrying about limits of credit cards.

+#### How are you going to make money?

+We're working on a big, parallel product that we will be announcing soon.
+This product will be responsible for generating revenue.
+Stay tuned!

 #### Resources